Home About Results Writing Book a Call

 01

 A decade at 5 Degrees North co-developing solutions with organizations like BASF, Johnson & Johnson, and Eastman Chemical — work that produced over $300 million in measurable results.
-Then twelve years as SVP inside a health tech company called SmartStory.
+Then thirteen years as SVP inside a health tech company called SmartStory.
 I know what it takes to operate at that level.
 I know what it costs when something inside starts working against you.

 02